 The sequel trilogy is actually a prequel trilogy

-Given that The Last Jedi ends on such an unrecoverable downer – The Empire Strikes back has nothing on the death of Luke Skywalker and the complete and utter extinguishing of the Resistance – some have theorised that with so much to recover in Star Wars 9, the next film won’t actually be the traditional redemptive, happy-ending finale at all.
-The idea is that Episode 9 will see the last handful of surviving heroes battle an increasingly powerful Kylo and ultimately fail, leading into a new ‘Empire vs. Rebellion storyline in Episodes 10 to 12.
+Given that The Last Jedi ends on such an unrecoverable downer – The Empire Strikes Back has nothing on the death of Luke Skywalker and the near-complete destruction of the Resistance – some Star Wars theories suggest that with so much to cover in Episode 9, the next film won’t actually be the traditional redemptive, happy-ending finale at all.
+The idea is that the new film will see the last handful of surviving heroes battle an increasingly powerful Kylo Ren and ultimately fail, leading into a new ‘Empire vs Rebellion’ storyline in Episodes 10 to 12.

 Hux will be the real villain

 So if the First Order (or rather, Kylo’s New Order) is allowed to take control of the galaxy, where do things go from there?
-The exciting thing is that it’s entirely uncertain right now.
-In Supreme Leader Kylo Ren, we do not have the usual megalomaniac Sith Lord fascist conqueror-type.
-We don’t have an all-out Bad Force Wizard intent on crushing the galaxy under his Dark Side boot.
+In Supreme Leader Kylo Ren, we don’t have an all-out Bad Force Wizard intent on crushing the galaxy under his Dark Side boot.
 In fact, we don’t really know what we have, because Kylo doesn’t yet particularly seem to know what he wants at all.
 His actions at the end of The Last Jedi are the product of pure, knee-jerk, emotional instinct rather than any kind of long-game strategy or manifesto.
-He doesn’t advocate Sith, Jedi, Republic, or Empire.
+He doesn’t advocate Sith or Jedi, Republic or Empire.
 He just wants to burn down all the constructs of failure and betrayal that led to his misery, and replace them with… something.

-So how about, as a cool subversion of Star Wars’ traditional themes of evil empires and heroic rebellions, the next big insurrection comes from within the bad guy heartland, as Hux rallies his loyalists to overthrow Kylo and turn the First Order back into what he always wanted it to be.
+So how about, as a cool subversion of Star Wars’ traditional themes of evil Empires and heroic Rebellions, the next big insurrection comes from within the bad guy heartland, as Hux rallies his loyalists to overthrow Kylo and turn the First Order back into what he always wanted it to be.
 That would also be very effective dramatically, given that Hux was treated as an inept clown throughout the majority of The Last Jedi, his importance in proceedings increasingly downplayed in comparison to Rey, Kylo, Snoke, and Luke.
 Also, after eight movies where the fate of the galaxy has been decided by Force-wielders, it would be fun new ground for the saga to see an ‘ordinary’ character truly seizing the day.

-And crucially, it would give us a catalyst for the next real phase of the war.
-With the resistance crushed, bereft of either people or resources, there’s little scope for actual conflict using them alone as protagonists.
-But if Kylo Ren went up against a new, Hux-led First Order (the Second Order?), with the remnants of the old resistance still milling around awaiting an opportunity, then we have the makings of something very interesting.
-Something interesting which would lead directly into the idea that…
+Crucially, a Hux-led First Order would give us a catalyst for the next real phase of the war.
+With the Resistance crushed, bereft of either people or resources, there’s little scope for actual conflict with them as the sole protagonists.
+But if Kylo Ren went up against a Hux-ruled First Order (the Second Order?), with the remnants of the old Resistance still milling around awaiting an opportunity, then we have the makings of something very interesting.
+Something interesting which would lead directly into Star Wars theories suggesting that…

-Star Wars 9 is going to do the Grey Force properly
+Star Wars 9 is going to do the Gray Force properly

 The Last Jedi gets really, really close to making it official, but never quite cements the idea.
-Kylo is neither Sith nor Jedi, taking power in order to enact an entirely new path, devoted to neither the Light or Dark Sides of the Force.
+Kylo Ren is neither Sith nor Jedi, taking power in order to enact an entirely new path, devoted to neither the Light or Dark Sides of the Force.
 Rey has decided to discover her own, new way of being a Jedi, free from the doctrines and limitations of old.
 She has Luke and Yoda’s blessing in doing this.
 The core theme of the whole movie is that the ways of the past always hold back progress if adhered to too closely.
 Everything is set up to explore a galaxy attaining peace and progress through a rejection of binary viewpoints and outdated ways of thinking.
-And if Kylo now finds himself battling a resurgent First Order representing an attempted return to tradition, then that opens the doors up wide for a new, combined faction of ‘Grey Side’ progressives to come together – made up of Ren supporters and resistance remnants alike – to shut down the old ways for good.
+And if Ren now finds himself battling a resurgent First Order representing an attempted return to tradition, then that opens the doors up wide for a new, combined faction of ‘Gray Side’ progressives to come together – made up of Ren supporters and resistance remnants alike – to shut down the old ways for good.

-So we might well see Kylo and Rey fighting side by side.
-We might well see Poe leading orange-clad fighters alongside reformed First Order pilots.
-We might – and this would be wonderful – see Finn finally exorcise his demons by leading a squad of fellow Stormtrooper deserters against a platoon of Phasma’s own.
-Narratively and thematically, this all fits together brilliantly, making a complete, shared arc out of Kylo and Rey’s mutually sympathetic but conflicting viewpoints, and entirely realising the forward-looking philosophy of The Last Jedi.
-And it would do so in a way that still allows for a massive, climactic fight of progressive insurrection against oppressive, Star Destroying bastardry, delivering traditional Star Wars highs wrapped around a fresh new meaning.
+Could we see Kylo Ren and Rey fighting side by side?
+Poe Dameron leading orange-clad Resistance fighters alongside reformed First Order pilots?
+What if – and this would be truly wonderful – we saw Finn finally exorcise his demons by leading a squad of fellow Stormtrooper deserters against a platoon of Phasma’s own.
+Narratively and thematically, this all fits together brilliantly, making a complete, shared arc out of Kylo and Rey’s but conflicting viewpoints, and entirely realising the forward-looking philosophy of The Last Jedi.
+And it would do so in a way that still allows for a massive, climactic fight, delivering traditional Star Wars highs wrapped around a fresh new meaning.

 Snoke will return from the dead.
 Or maybe isn’t dead at all

-There are several theories on how this could happen.
-One idea – which possibly still clings to the theory that Snoke is Palpatine’s long-thought-dead master, Darth Plaguis - posits that if Snoke is powerful enough in the Force, then he could resurrect himself.
-Another idea theorises that, even if Snoke cannot repair his now decidedly disjointed (and possibly incinerated) body, then his Force Ghost could possess another, living character, in order to hitch a ride and cause trouble anew.
+There are several Star Wars theories on how this could happen.
+One idea – which possibly still clings to the theory that Snoke is Palpatine’s long-thought-dead master, Darth Plagueis – posits that if Snoke is powerful enough in the Force, then he could resurrect himself.
+Another idea suggests that, even if Snoke cannot repair his now decidedly broken (and possibly incinerated) body, then his Force Ghost could possess another, living character, in order to hitch a ride and cause trouble anew.
 And then, of course, there’s the suggestion that Snoke never died at all, and what Kylo killed was actually just a Force projection, similar to the one Luke himself uses to outsmart Solo Jr. a little later on.

-I find myself conflicted on this one.
-My gut reaction is to call bullshit.
-There are several reasons for this call.
-First of all, logically, it would be a major feat of improvisational smoke and mirrors for Snoke to simulate having been cleaved in two upon realising that Kylo was going to attack him and not Rey.
+This is a hard one to call – though we reckon it's unlikely.
+Logically it would be a major feat of improvisational smoke and mirrors (or Snoke and mirrors?) for Snoke to simulate having been cleaved in two upon realising that Kylo was going to attack him and not Rey.
 And Snoke has to have been surprised by that betrayal.
-The entire point of the throne-room scene – in which Kylo subverts Snoke’s prediction that he will cut down “his true enemy” by handing that designation to his master before he follows through – is that the certainty and arrogance of tradition has been felled by its own, overconfident belief in itself.
+The entire point of the throne-room scene – in which Kylo subverts Snoke’s prediction that he will cut down “his true enemy” by handing that designation to his master before he follows through – is based on the certainty and arrogance of tradition has been felled by its own, overconfident belief in itself.

-Snoke interpreted his vision in his own favour, because he believed that the old ways will always dictate the fate of the future.
+Snoke interpreted his vision in his own favor, because he believed that the old ways will always dictate the fate of the future.
 He hadn’t reckoned on Kylo’s progressive free will.
-That’s why the Supreme Leader’s rather off-hand dispatching is so great.
-He’d built himself up to be a big deal, but was ultimately proved irrelevant in the face of a world moving on past his point of view.
-Having Snoke somehow survive to become a major player again flies in the face of Kylo Ren's mantra that you should “let the past die, kill it if you have to”.
+That’s why the Supreme Leader’s rather off-hand assassination is so great.
+He’d built himself up to be a big deal, but was ultimately proved irrelevant in the face of a world evolving beyond his point of view.
+Having Snoke somehow survive to remain a major player again flies in the face of Kylo Ren's mantra that you should “let the past die, kill it if you have to”.
 One of the major themes of The Last Jedi was the importance of escaping destiny and not being bound by what what's gone before – to bring back an Emperor substitute for a final act battle would seem a retrograde step for the saga.